Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Theoretical Setup and Diagnostic Tools

-\section{Out-of-time-order Correlation}
+\subsection{Out-of-time-order correlation}

-Consider two observable Hermitian commuters $\hat W(0)$ and $\hat V(0)$.
-Observable $\hat W$ gets time to evolve under Heisenberg time evolution as $\hat W(n)=\hat U \hat W(0) \hat U^{\dagger}$ and observable $\hat V$ remains at time $t=0$.
-After the time evolution of observable $\hat W$, it displays noncommutativity with $\hat V(0)$ which provides the dynamics of the quantum systems by the spreading of operators under the system's unitary time evolution.
+Consider two Hermitian observables $\hat W(0)$ and $\hat V(0)$ at time $t=0$.
+After the time evolution of observable $\hat W(0)$ {\it i.e.} $\hat W(t=n\tau)$, it displays noncommutativity with $\hat V(0)$ which provides the dynamics of the quantum systems by the spreading of operators under the system's unitary time evolution.
 This noncommutativity may capture chaotic behavior in the system, which is widely known as OTOC.
-In mathematical form, OTOC is defined as \cite{larkin1969quasiclassical,shukla2022out}
+In mathematical form, OTOC is defined as \cite{larkin1969quasiclassical,Hashimoto2017}